Tap the Bottle

 "Tap the Bottle" is a song by American hip hop group Young Black Teenagers.
 It was released on November 24, 1992, via Sound of Urban Listeners (SOUL)/MCA Records as the lead single from YBT's second studio album Dead Enz Kidz Doin' Lifetime Bidz.
 Production was handled by Terminator X.

-The single peaked at number 5 in the Official New Zealand Top 40 Singles, number 39 on the UK Singles Chart and number 55 on the Billboard Hot 100.
-It was certified Platinum by the Recorded Music NZ in 1993 for selling 10,000 units in New Zealand.
+The single peaked at number 5 on the Official New Zealand Top 40 Singles chart, number 39 on the UK Singles Chart and number 55 on the Billboard Hot 100.
+It was certified platinum by Recorded Music NZ in 1993 for selling 10,000 units in New Zealand.
 The song remains Young Black Teenagers' most successful recording to date.